How will the Love Island sleep routine impact islanders' bodies now that they've left the villa?

-So now that the contestants have left the villa and headed back to their real lives—most after a long stint in the show—how could their IRL sleeping routines be impacted and what are the effects on their bodies?
+So once the contestants have left the villa and headed back to their real lives—most after a long stint on the show—how could their IRL sleeping routines be impacted and what are the effects on their bodies?
 We spoke to the experts to find out...

 Our experts revealed what the islanders will experience will their sleep patterns and how to adjust back to real life...